Machining of Cemented Carbide and Powder Metallurgy Tool Steel Rolls

 - Selection of very rigid machine tools and tool holders to ensure minimum vibration levels.

-The table on the reverse provides specific recommended parameters that may be employed while machining cemented carbide or SVCR-9 rolls.
+Specific recommended parameters may be employed while machining cemented carbide or SVCR-9 rolls.
 Since the type and rigidity of the machine tools can vary significantly from mill to mill, it is important to note that the recommendations provided in the attached table serve as guidelines rather than rigid rules.
 Such guidelines are meant to help in the establishment of “optimum” machining parameters (which may have to be developed through trial and error).